Srirakshadxt/Starplanet/README.md

 mocking of the repository in unit tests, ensuring that the tests focus on the behavior of the code under test without relying on external dependencies.

+Additionally, the use of interfaces in this project was motivated by the need to facilitate unit testing.
+Without using interfaces, it would be challenging to mock or spy on final classes, which are commonly used in Android development.
+By introducing the interface, I could easily create mock implementations during unit testing, allowing me to isolate and test individual components without relying on external dependencies or making actual network calls.
+This approach not only improves the testability of the codebase but also promotes the Single Responsibility Principle (SRP) by separating concerns and ensuring that each class or module has a well-defined responsibility.
+By adhering to these principles and leveraging interfaces, the Star Planet app maintains a high degree of modularity, testability, and extensibility, making it easier to maintain and enhance over time.

 ## Demonstration

 ![starplanet](https://github.com/Srirakshadxt/Starplanet/assets/158619201/6df2e40e-ab6a-4854-a452-90c76e285e41)